1989chenguo/CloudComputingLabs/Lab2/README.md

 Your HTTP server should use multiple threads to handle as many concurrent clients' requests as possible.
 You have at least the following three options to architect your multi-thread server:

 - **On-demand threads**.
 You can can create a new thread whenever a new client comes in, and use that thread to handle all that clients' task, including parsing the HTTP request, fetching page files, and sending response.
 The thread can be destroyed after that client finishes, e.g, detect through TCP `recv()`.
 However,it may not be easy to detect client finish in the HTTP layer.
 - **A pool of always-on threads**.
 You can use a fixed-sized thread pool in your HTTP server program for handling multiple client requests concurrently.
 If there are no tasks, those threads are in a waiting state.
 If a new client comes in, assign a thread to handle the client's request and send response to it.
-If the assigned thread is busy, you can use a request to queue to buffer the request, and let the thread process it later.
+If the assigned thread is busy, you can use a work queue to buffer the request, and let the thread process it later.
 - **Combined**.
 Combine above two styles together.
 For example, you can use thread pool to receive request and send response, and use on-demand threads to fetch large page files.

+Feel free to choose any one from the above three, or use other multi-thread architecture that you think is cool.

 #### 3.1.5 Specify arguments